rmrresearch/GhostFragment/docs/source/background/algorithms/cap_methods/fmo.rst

 :math:`\ket{i}` only the matrix elements :math:`C_{\mu i}` where :math:`\mu` is on |b| are kept.

+.. _fmo04_capping:

 *************
 FMO04 Capping
 *************

-In describing a three-body FMO method :cite:t:`Fedorov2004a`, a new capping method was pitched which is effectively a combination of :ref:`FMO99 Capping` and :ref:`FMO00 Capping`.
+In describing a three-body FMO method :cite:t:`Fedorov2004a`, a new capping method was pitched which is effectively a combination of :ref:`fmo99_capping` and :ref:`fmo00_capping`.
 In this study all severed bonds were carbon-carbon bonds.
 Thus the decision was made to use the occupied orbitals of a methane molecule instead of the actual occupied orbitals.
 The methane orbitals were split so that one atom, call it |a|, gets one of the :math:`sp^3` orbitals